isomerpages/mom-sec/_faq/useful-information-for-employers.md

   </tr>
 </tbody>
 </table>
-  The SEC payout reduces linearly for monthly wages between $3,000 to $4,000.
+  The SEC payout reduced linearly for monthly wages between $3,000 to $4,000.
 </details><br>
 <details>
   <summary><b>2.
 How much SEC and ASEC can employers of persons with disabilities (PWDs) receive?</b></summary>

-  Employers of PWDs received a SEC of up to 16% of the PWD's monthly income, regardless of age.<br><br>
+  Employers of PWDs continued to receive a SEC of up to 16% of the PWD's monthly income, regardless of age.<br><br>
-In addition, employers of older PWDs aged 65 and above who would not be covered by the new re-employment age of 67, i.e. individuals born before 1 July 1952 and those above age 67 on 1 July 2017, received a further SEC enhancement of up to 6%.
-This increases the SEC quantum to up to 22% of the monthly wage for these PWDs.<br><br>
+In addition, employers of older PWDs aged 65 and above who would not be covered by the new re-employment age of 67, i.e. individuals born before 1 July 1952 and those above age 67 on 1 July 2017, would have received a further SEC enhancement of up to 6%.
+This increased the SEC quantum to up to 22% of the monthly wage for these PWDs.<br><br>

-The SEC/ASEC payout formula for PWDs from 1 January to 31 December 2019 and extended period of 1 January to 31 December 2020 is as follows:<br>
+The SEC/ASEC payout formula for PWDs from 1 January to 31 December 2019 and extended period of 1 January to 31 December 2020 was as follows:<br>

   <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#aaa;border-spacing:0;}